spudtrooper/spudtrooper.github.io/articles/optionalparams/index.md

 Search("some query", SearchLimit(100), SearchSort("DESC"))
 ```

 and when you add `debug` and `verbose`, they would be unchanged.
-You would expand the function a little:
+You would just expand the function a little to handle the new optional params:

 ```go
 //go:generate --function Search "limit:int" "sort:string" debug verbose